Dwolla/v2-ach-api-docs/source/includes/_introduction.md

 The `path` field is a JSON pointer to the specific field in the request that has a problem.
 The `message` is a human readable description of the problem.
 The `code` is a detailed error code that can have one of the following values:

-- Required
+- Required - {field name} is required.
+For example, null or empty string in required field.
-- Invalid - not a valid value for this field
+- Invalid - {field name} invalid.
-- InvalidFormat - chars in an amount field, for instance
+- InvalidFormat - {field name} is not in a valid format.
+For example, characters in the amount field.
 - Duplicate - "A customer with the specified email already exists."
 - ReadOnly - this field is not allowed to be modified
 - NotAllowed - value, while valid/exists, is not allowed to be used